mvolkmann/blog/src/d3/00-intro-article.md

 Version 5 of D3 was released in January, 2018.
 So this is my chance to write an up-to-date D3 tutorial and try to make it easy to understand.
-Of course you will be the judge of whether I am successful.
+Of course, you will be the judge of whether I am successful.

 JavaScript has been my primary programming language for the entirety of the life of D3.
-I have known of the existence of D3 for quite a while, but have ignored it because I was more focused on other JavaScript-based topics including jQuery, Angular, React, Vue, Svelte, and TypeScript.
+I have known of the existence of D3 for quite a while but have ignored it because I was more focused on other JavaScript-based topics including jQuery, Angular, React, Vue, Svelte, and TypeScript.
 It was time for me to stop ignoring D3 and dig in.